Skip to main content

 Latest developments

-In the context of Israel’s ongoing assault against Gaza, which began in October 2023, a number of Israeli politicians have suggested that nuclear weapons, or ‘doomsday weapons’, should be used against the people of Palestine.
-In November 2023, for example, the Heritage Minister, Amihay Eliyahu, described the use of nuclear weapons by Israel as an option in the conflict,2 prompting a sharp rebuke from the League of Arab States.3 The minister’s comments were cited in South Africa’s application to the International Court of Justice in December 2023 accusing Israel of committing genocide in Gaza.4
+In the context of Israel’s ongoing assault against Gaza, which began in 2023, and its conflict with Iran, which intensified significantly in 2024, a number of Israeli politicians have suggested that nuclear weapons, or ‘doomsday weapons’, should be used to achieve Israel’s military objectives.1 Most notably, the Heritage Minister, Amihay Eliyahu, in 2023 described the use of nuclear weapons by Israel against the people of Gaza as an option in the war, prompting a sharp rebuke from Arab States, China and Iran, among others.2 In January 2024, Eliyahu again stated that a nuclear attack on Gaza was an option.3

 Recommendations